Harmix/pam-benchmark/src/tasks/longmemeval/README.md

 # LongMemEval task (placeholder)

-Slot reserved for the LongMemEval task.
+Slot reserved for the LongMemEval task in [Harmix](https://manager.harmix.ai)'s Pam benchmark.
+Lands in M7.
 Not implemented in M1.

 When added:
 - `pipeline.py` — `run_sample(sample, baseline, ...)` orchestration